sergiocruz/HelloPluralsightProject/README.md

-## Setup
+## Setting Up The Project

-In order to get this working, you'll need to have [Git](https://git-scm.com/) installed, and have a GitHub account.
-If this is your first time setting up Git, I'd recommend checking out Code School's video on How to Setup Git for Code School Projects in 5 Minutes to learn what you need to know.
+In order to get this working, you'll need to have [Git](https://git-scm.com/) installed on your computer, and have a GitHub account.
+If this is your first time setting up Git, I'd recommend checking out Pluralsight's video on How to Setup Git for Pluralsight Projects in 5 Minutes to learn what you need to know.

-To get started, fork this repository to your account and clone it down locally.
-We'll be editing the "index.html" file in the root directory for this project.
+The very first step is to fork this repository to your personal GitHub account and clone it down locally.
+We'll be editing the `index.html` file in the root directory for this project.

 ### Associate Project with Pluralsight